-New Hampshire has its own overtime laws in addition to federal FLSA requirements.
+New Hampshire layers its own overtime rules on top of the federal FLSA baseline.

 $7.25